KlingonDragon/notebook/English/offline.md

 # Offline
 The use of the word "Offline" at work bothers me.
-To me, "Offline" means "not on/using the internet" but people use it to mean "outside this meeting but using a messaging app or an email both of which use the internet in some way but I'm lazy so I'm going to use a word that has the opposite meaning and hope you understand me because if we all use the wrong word eventually it will become accepted despite making no logical sense".
+To me, "Offline" means "not on/using the internet" but people use it to mean "outside this meeting", usually using an online messaging app or an email.
+Using a word that has the opposite meaning and hoping everyone understands eventually leading to everyone using the wrong word until, eventually, it will become accepted despite making no logical sense".

 ## "Offline" in dictionaries